import itertools

 import torch

-from byzfl.utils.misc import check_vectors_type, distance_tool
+from byzfl.utils.misc import check_vectors_type, distance_tool, shape, ones_vector, random_tool

 [docs]